 Indirect damage scales over distance: Maximum Indirect Damage is dealt within Maximum Indirect Damage Radius, then the damage linearly downscales to Minimum Indirect Damage at Minimum Indirect Damage Radius.
 Basically, the further you are away from the explosion, the less indirect damage you take.

-Indirect damage is applied on direct hits.
+Indirect damage is applied on direct hits on as well.

 TRAC 5 Fire Rate: 750 RPM (rounds per minute).